-[More on the Pic Nic Society, Combe’s poem, and James Gillray is posted elsewhere in PicnicWit.com.]
+[More on the Pic Nic Society is posted elsewhere in PicnicWit.com.]

-Featured Image: In this view from the Thames, the house seems and adjunct to the theater.
+Featured Image: In this view from the Thames, the theater is the Gothic structure.

 Craven.
-Paris: A. & W. Galignani, 1826; Alexander Merick Broadey and Lewis Melville, Eds.
-The Beautiful Lady Craven; the Original Memoirs of Elizabeth, Baroness Craven, afterwards Margravine of Ansbach, Brandenburg-Ansbach, Princess Berkeley in England.
+Paris: A. & W. Galignani, 1826; Alexander Merrick Broadie and Lewis Melville, Eds.
+The Beautiful Lady Craven; the Original Memoirs of Elizabeth, Baroness Craven, afterward Margravine of Ansbach, Brandenburg-Ansbach, Princess Berkeley in England.
 London: John Lane, 1913; Sybil Rosenfeld.
 Temples of Thespis: Some Private Theatres and Theatricals in England and Wales, 1700-1820.
 London: The Society for Theatre Research, 1978; The Universal Magazine of Knowledge and Pleasure.
 Vol.102.
 London, 1798